dynamsoft-docs/document-viewer-docs/api/class/captureviewer.md

 ##### rightclick

 Triggered when right click in the viewer's viewing area.

-##### tap

-Triggered on mobile when tap in the viewer's viewing area.
-Taps are defined as a mouse down and up within a short time period and within a short distance.

-##### longtap

-Triggered on mobile when long tap in the viewer's viewing area.
-This is the equivalent of the desktop right click.
+On mobile device, triggered when long-tap in the viewer's viewing area.
-Long taps are defined as pressing a mouse and holding it down for 500ms before releasing it.

 **Callback for mouse events**